Skip to content

 Parameters:

-• shape (string) - The shape type: "Circle" or "Square"
+• shape (string) - The shape type: "Circle", "Square", "Rounded", or "Rectangle"

 Returns: self (chainable)